-This is asking a lot of the ACC.
+Bottom line: This is asking a lot of the ACC.
 The ACC's chances of having two teams in BCS bowls wasn't good to begin with, but it took an even bigger dive with Georgia Tech's loss.
 The ACC needs Florida State, Virginia Tech, somebody -- anybody -- to be right there with Clemson.
 The ACC needs an LSU/Bama, or Oklahoma/Oklahoma State combination -- you know, kind of like it had going with Georgia Tech.

 Hokies stories added in the past month